ML4GW/aframe/pipeline/README.md

 `background_dir` and `waveforms_dir` default to living under `run_dir` but can be pointed at shared locations.

+## Containers

+Each project is built into its own apptainer image by `uv run build-containers`, which fills the templates in `container_templates/` from the project's `pyproject.toml` and the root `uv.lock`.
+Two notes:

+**`vizapp` is not containerized.** `plots.sif` covers only the `sensitive-volume` rule, so it carries no torch at all, which keeps the container small.
+The vizapp dependencies are instead in an extra, and the Bokeh app can be run locally with `uv sync --package plots --extra vizapp`, or `--extra vizapp-cuda` to run the model on a GPU, matching `device` in the vizapp config.

+**Torch is put behind an extra in `data` and `plots`.** Both install it from the PyTorch CPU index, which keeps CUDA dependencies out of the image. uv resolves each package once, so the CPU and CUDA builds can only coexist in the root `uv.lock` because each project declares its two variants as conflicting extras (`cpu`/`cuda`,`vizapp`/`vizapp-cuda`), which uv then resolves separately.
+As a result, one extra must always be installed for these projects.
+For `data`, this should be the `cpu` extra, as the `cuda` extra doesn't do anything.

 ## To-dos

 **Remote training.** The `remote_train: true` path submits a training